 $60 million to encourage innovative practice and partnership to change the way cultural content is made available to audiences.
 This fund has a strong focus on encouraging the protection, transmission and retention of Mātauranga Māori.
 Find out more here.

 Career Support for Creatives [partnering with MSD]

-Creatives in Schools [partnering with Ministry of Education and Creative NZ]
+Creatives in Schools (in partnership with Ministry for Culture & Heritage and Creative NZ)

 NZ ON AIR